 - 4. Transfer the cryovial to a sterile flow cabinet and wipe with 70% alcohol.
 Carefully open the vial and transfer the cell suspension into a 15 ml centrifuge tube containing 9 ml of cell complete medium (room temperature or 37°C). - 5.
 In order to reduce cell damage, add 1ml of cell complete medium into cryovial, slightly pipette, then use a pipettor to add 1 ml of suspension into the centrifuge tube.
 Resuspend the cells carefully.
-Centrifuge at $300 \times g$ for 3 min and discard the supernatant.
-The centrifugation step may be omitted, but in this case the remains of the freeze medium have to be removed 24 hours later.
+Centrifuge at 300×g for 3 min and discard the supernatant.
+The centrifugation step may be omitted, but in this case the remains of the freeze medium have to be removed 24 hours later. - 6.
+Resuspend the cells carefully in 10ml fresh cell culture medium and transfer them into one or two T25 cell culture flasks.